Marketers have to write so many different documents. You will write campaign content in landing pages, emails, social posts, product descriptions.

 The web is full of skimming readers.
 Be it blogs or landing pages, you can’t stop the mental autopilot mode that most readers use to surf the web.

-There is one specific persuasive technique though, and it’s called Disrupt-Then-Reframe (DTR).
+There is one specific persuasion marketing technique though, and it’s called Disrupt-Then-Reframe (DTR).

 First demonstrated by Davis and Knowles in 1999, DTR has been successfully proven to work in 14 subsequent studies.